4 x Fourplexes… Part 2: Investment Timeline and Numbers

-Probably the coolest detail in this whole story is that this Fourplex package was found and purchased off-market.
+Probably the coolest part of this story is that these Fourplexes were found and purchased off-market.
 Meaning, nothing was listed for sale publicly on the MLS, and I was the only investor who knew about it.
 No competition, no worries.

 One of the biggest mistakes new investors make is thinking that services like Zillow, Redfin, and the MLS are the only ways to find properties for sale.
 Even worse, most people sit back and think that awesome deals will magically appear in their inbox without effort on their part.

 A few years back when I started researching Texas, I was still pretty new to RE investing and didn’t have any contacts.
 Since I didn’t know anyone, I started just making a lot of phone calls to realtors, property managers, and friends of friends.
 I began each call with a standard introduction, then asked them the same set of questions.
 (Here’s a copy of my call script and questions for property managers)

 At the very end of each phone call, I would finish with this:

 “Before we get off the phone, I’m curious if you know any successful real estate investors or old friends that are looking to sell some of their investment properties.
 I’m growing my portfolio, and want to learn from others who have had success in the area.
 Can you connect me with anyone like this?”

 As the years went on, I repeated this same statement/question over and over to the same sets of people.
 I did this to stay front of mind and so that I might be the first phone call if they found anyone interested in selling a portfolio of properties.